 "Hm?
-You appear to be quite in agitated today.
+You appear to be quite agitated today.
 Did something happen while you were out shopping?"
 There was no particular meaning in her question but Shinobu's mind was already down a particular lane and Motoko's question sounded like a specific accusation.

 "N-N-No!
 N-N-Nothing happened.
 What could have ever happened?
 I didn't meet anyone.
 I didn't… ops," realizing she said too much she bit her tongue, but it was already too late.
 Motoko's eyes narrowed and her hand instinctively reached of the sword at her side.

-"M-Motoko-san!"
-She shrieked.
+"M-Motoko-san!" she shrieked.
 She didn't want the swordswoman to after the man that saved her life, but she didn't want to tell her that her clumsiness almost got her killed.
 "N-nothing like that happened.
 I swear.
 I-I-I just met a man that helped me with my… my bags.
 He… he didn't do anything to me."

 That didn't seem to calm the raven haired girl in the slightest.

 "Shinobu-san.
 You should know better than to trust strangers.
 You might have got away safely this time but there's no telling what kind of hideous intents the scoundrel had for you."